 About the Docket

-The King County docket was established in 1998 in accordance with Section 20.18.140 of the King County Code to provide an opportunity for citizens of the County to register comments on the King County Comprehensive Plan and associated development regulations.
+The King County docket was established in 1998 in accordance with Section 20.18.140 of the King County Code to provide an opportunity for the public to register comments on the King County Comprehensive Plan and associated development regulations.
 The County responds to each item registered on the docket, providing a feedback loop, as required by RCW 36.70A.470.

 The docket is one means for amending the Comprehensive Plan; see the amendment process page for more information on how the plan gets amended.